mskelton/mskelton/README.md

 the happiest, and a little Rust sprinkled here and there doesn't hurt.

 Outside of work, I'm a Wisconsin native who loves small-town life almost as much as I like snow and winter.
-In my free time, I like working on my house, spending time with my fiancé, and playing disc golf.
+In my free time, I enjoy time with my wife, working on my house, and playing disc golf.
 My life is dedicated to the service of Jesus and sharing the good news of the gospel to the ends of the earth.
 My hope is for men and women to find in Jesus the only true hope for this life, and the life to come.

 ## 🔭 Recent projects